ProxioDev/ValioBungee/README.md

 RedisBungee uses [Redis](https://redis.io) to Synchronize players data between [BungeeCord](https://github.com/SpigotMC/BungeeCord) or [Velocity](https://github.com/PaperMC/Velocity) proxies

-If you are looking to use Original RedisBungee without a change to internals, with critical bugs fixed, please use version [0.6.5](https://github.com/ProxioDev/RedisBungee/releases/tag/0.6.5) `you exspect that you will not get support for old versions.`
+If you are looking to use Original RedisBungee without a change to internals, with critical bugs fixed, please use version [0.6.5](https://github.com/ProxioDev/RedisBungee/releases/tag/0.6.5) as its last version before internal changes.
+`be noted that you will not get support for old versions.`

 ## Supported Redis versions
 | Redis version | Supported |